 - Most Expensive: This is the priciest category, often requiring the separate purchase of a compatible stylus.

-- Software Limitations: Depending on the operating system (iOS, Android, or Windows), you may be limited to mobile versions of your favorite desktop software, which might have fewer features.
+- Software Limitations: Depending on the operating system (iOS, Android, or Windows), users may be limited to mobile versions of their favorite desktop software, which might have fewer features.

 - Not a Dedicated Tool: While versatile, some professional artists find that dedicated drawing tablets offer a more focused experience with better stylus customization and driver stability.